NapoliMunk/QA_and_Projections/README.md

 GOOG
 AMZN
 META
-SNAP
+SPY
+XOM

-Some of the highest market caps and strongest influence in our economy to run a five-year historical return and compare them with the overall performance of the market using the S&P 500 index returns within the same five- year time period.
+The above tickers share some of the highest market caps within there sectors, they're influence strongest influence in our economy to run a five-year historical return and compare them with the overall performance of the market using the S&P 500 index returns within the same five- year time period.

 Once we determine their historical performance over the last 5 years, we’ll set the weights and investment capital to project potential future returns using Monte Carlo simulations.

-We followed the steps below to execute the project:
+We followed the steps to execute our analysis and prediction simulation.

  #- Import Libraries needed and API from Alpaca
 ```import os